wiseman-timelord/aiDEr-Local/README.md

 - Verifies and installs essential Python packages, such as setuptools and wheel, to ensure a stable environment.

 ### PREVIEW:
-- The Launcher Main Menu...
+- The `aiDEr-Local.Bat` Main Menu...
 ```
 ========================================================================================================================
                                                    AiDEr-Local Launcher
 ========================================================================================================================

     1. Run Aider with LM Studio (Not Working)